Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 1. ZoomInfo Marketing

 ZoomInfo Marketing provides the B2B data and intelligence foundation for high-performing ABM programs.
-The platform provides access to a continuously updated database of B2B contacts and companies, enriched with real-time intent signals, technographics, and firmographics.
-This lets you build hyper-specific target account lists and prioritize accounts showing active buying behavior.
+The platform gives you access to a continuously updated database of B2B contacts and companies, enriched with real-time intent signals, technographics, and firmographics.
+This lets you build hyper-specific target account lists and prioritize accounts showing active buying behavior — before your competitors identify the same opportunity.

-The platform integrates directly with GTM Workspace, where your sales and marketing teams orchestrate multi-channel campaigns.
-Native integrations with Salesforce, HubSpot, and Marketo ensure account intelligence flows across your tech stack.
-CoPilot, the AI-powered assistant, analyzes data to surface prioritized accounts, recommend next steps, and automate workflows.
+The platform integrates directly with GTM Workspace, where sales and marketing teams orchestrate multi-channel campaigns from a single environment.
+Native integrations with Salesforce, HubSpot, and Marketo ensure account intelligence flows across your tech stack without manual data transfers.
+ZoomInfo Copilot, the AI-powered assistant, analyzes signals across your account universe to surface prioritized accounts, recommend next steps, and automate workflows — so reps spend time selling, not researching.

-• Surfaces real-time buyer intent signals to identify accounts actively in-market
+• Real-time buyer intent signals to identify accounts actively in-market

-• Features advanced segmentation for building dynamic target account lists based on hundreds of attributes
+• Advanced segmentation for building dynamic target account lists based on hundreds of firmographic, technographic, and behavioral attributes

-• Offers website visitor tracking to de-anonymize traffic and identify engagement from target accounts
+• Website visitor tracking to de-anonymize traffic and identify engagement from target accounts

-• Includes native display and social advertising capabilities for reaching buying committees
+• Native display and social advertising capabilities for reaching buying committees

-• Automates workflows and data enrichment within connected CRM and marketing automation systems
+• Automated workflows and data enrichment within connected CRM and marketing automation systems

-• Uses AI to score and prioritize accounts based on ICP fit and engagement signals
+• AI-powered account scoring and prioritization based on ICP fit and real-time engagement signals

 Learn More About ZoomInfo Marketing